pnnl/hexwatershed/paper.md

 In Geographic Information System (GIS), SGSD is the most widely used approach to represent spatial information.
 For example, a raster Digital Elevation Model (DEM) dateset is usually used to describe the surface elevation of a Region Of Interest (ROI) on the Earth's surface [@Gesch2002].
 Because SGSD data structure can be represented by a rectangular array/matrix directly, it is convenient for computation, analysis, visualization and storage.
 However, SGSD has several limitations:

-* SGSD cannot represent adjacency uniformly
+* SGSD cannot represent adjacency uniformly [@DeSousa2006].
-* SGSD will create island effect due to the differences in D4 and D8 neighbor definitions [@Johnston2009]
+* SGSD will create island effect due to the differences in D4 and D8 neighbor definitions [@Johnston2009].
-* SGSD cannot effectively represent a spherical topology
+* SGSD cannot effectively represent a spherical topology.

 In contrast, the HGSD method can resolve these limitations [@Liao2020]: